robinvdvleuten/php-person-name/README.md

 Detailed release notes for a given version can be found on [our releases page](https://github.com/webstronauts/php-person-name/releases).

+## Contributing

+This package is based on the [name_of_person](https://github.com/basecamp/name_of_person) gem and we would like to mimic their functionality as close as possible.
+As the gem is in a frozen state, we also do not accept any PRs regarding new functionality.
+If you encounter a bug though, you're welcome to open an issue.

 ## Credits

 As it's just a simple port of Ruby to PHP code.
 All credits should go to the Basecamp team and their [name_of_person](https://github.com/basecamp/name_of_person) gem.